Who is facilitating your next One-Day Quarterly Planning Session?

 Whether you are doing it yourself, bringing in an outside facilitator, here are some tips to help you.

 Every quarter is like a 13-week race that contributes to your Annual Plan priorities and Long-term 3-5 year goals.
 It is important to take the time to prepare a sound plan that your team is aligned with and bought into.
 To ensure a good planning session, you need to do some preparation.

-Here are some general guidelines to keep in mind as you prepare for the session.
+Here are some general guidelines to keep in mind as you prepare to facilitate the planning session.